SupCLAP: Controlling Optimization Trajectory Drift in Audio-Text Contrastive Learning with Support Vector Regularization: Constraint Term in DynamicSVR

 To simultaneously address both issues, we formulate the constraint term $L_{cons} = Relu(R-||a^+-t^+||)+Relu(-R)$.
 This term is composed of two components, each targeting one of the aforementioned failure modes.
 The first $Relu(R-||a^+-t^+||)$ directly penalizes large magnitudes to prevent overshooting.
 The second, $Relu(-R)$, explicitly encourages directional alignment with the pulling force.
 By incorporating this constraint, the total loss function becomes:

 These constraints ensure that the support vector provides a stable and meaningful regularization signal, transforming SVR into a more robust and effective fine-tuning mechanism.
-We use a default value of $\beta=0.01$ for the constraint weight, which is intended to impose a slight penalty, ensuring the semantic radius $R$ remains within a reasonable range without dominating the entire loss function.
+We use a default constraint weight of $\beta=0.01$, which is intended to impose a slight penalty, ensuring the semantic radius $R$ remains within a reasonable range without dominating the loss function.